Pages

 Hello folks,

-The Park Abbey was founded in 1129, when Geoffrey I, Duke of Brabant, donated this area of his hunting grounds around Leuven to the Premonstratensians, an order founded by St. Norbert of Xanten.
-The Duke was keen on improving the religious and social infrastructure of the area to keep his power and prestige in the Brabantian heartlands, and he achieved it.
-The monastery played an important role during the late middle ages until the XVII century, producing and protecting manuscripts and books, including the famous Park Abbey Illuminated Bible, dated from 1148, today displayed at the British Library in London.
-The canons also worked hard to establish the economic base of the abbey, which includes besides four large fish ponds, a watermill and many gardens still being used for organic farming at present day.
-The beautiful buildings thrived over the centuries, with formerly one of the largest collection of stained glass windows produced by Jean de Caumont in the XVII century, showing the spiritual journey of St. Norbert, and one of the most renowned carillons of the Low Lands with 40 bells.
+The Park Abbey was founded in 1129 when Geoffrey I, Duke of Brabant, donated this area of his hunting grounds around Leuven to the Premonstratensians, an order founded by St. Norbert of Xanten.
+The Duke was keen on improving the religious and social infrastructure of the area to maintain his power and prestige in the Brabantian heartlands, and he succeeded.
+The monastery played an important role from the late Middle Ages until the XVII century, producing and protecting manuscripts and books, including the famous Park Abbey Illuminated Bible, dated **from** 1148, today displayed at the British Library in London.
+The canons also worked hard to establish the economic base of the abbey, which includes, besides four large fish ponds, a watermill and many gardens **that are** still being used for organic farming today.
+The beautiful buildings thrived over the centuries, with formerly one of the largest collections of stained glass windows produced by Jean de Caumont in the XVII century, depicting the spiritual journey of St. Norbert, and one of the most renowned carillons of the Low Lands with 40 bells.

-Unfortunately, in order to survive during the severe periods of political and financial crisis during the XVIII and XIX century, a myriad of relics, art pieces and books of the Abbey were sold.
+Unfortunately, to survive the severe periods of political and financial crisis during the XVIII and XIX centuries, a myriad of relics, art pieces, and books of the Abbey were sold.
 Many of them are spread around the world.
-However, for our joy, much progress to recover the objects has been made during the last decades.
-Thanks to a dedicated team of volunteers, art buffs and friends of the Park Abbey, valuable items are retrieved to their original home, including most of the wonderful stained glass windows.
-Furthermore, the Abbey has been restored and lovely surprises are being revealed, as medieval frescoes, that were hidden behind paintings from the XVI century in the chapter hall.
+However, to our joy, much progress **has been made** in recovering the objects during the last decades.
+Thanks to a dedicated team of volunteers, art buffs, and friends of the Park Abbey, valuable items **have been returned** to their original home, including most of the wonderful stained glass windows.
+Furthermore, the Abbey **has been** restored and lovely surprises **are being revealed**, such as medieval frescoes that were hidden behind paintings from the XVI century in the chapter hall.

-Leuven is home to the most innovative university in Europe, KU Leuven, and the same spirit that inspires researchers from around the world to come to Leuven is also present at PARCUM.
+Leuven is home to the oldest university in Belgium, KU Leuven.
+The same spirit that inspires students from all over the world to come to this city throughout centuries, is also present at PARCUM.
 The new museum invites believers and non-believers, people with different ideologies and backgrounds, to a dialogue.
-Its new exposition, named "Religion.
+Its new exhibition, named "Religion.
 Healing.
-Dividing" encourage visitors to reflect on the duality of religion, which causes conflicts, destruction, but also unites.
-To create this exposition inside the heart of a 900 years old historic Abbey is a revolutionary act.
-In critical times where we suffer from a wave of hate speech and intolerance, places like PARCUM deserve our sincere recognition and appreciation.
+Dividing," encourages visitors to reflect on the duality of religion, which causes conflicts, and destruction, but also unites.
+To create this exhibition inside the heart of a 900-year-old historic Abbey is a revolutionary act.
+In critical times when we suffer from a wave of hate speech and intolerance, places like PARCUM deserve our sincere recognition and appreciation.

 The new "Religion.
 Healing.
-Dividing" exposition will be open to the public starting from the 8th November 2018 to the 10th March 2019.
-On the 11th November 2018 the new carillons, the original version was burned during the WWI, will be inaugurated by playing peace songs all day long.
-Thus, I strongly recommend you to plan your visit in this day.
-Last but not least, children are especially welcome at PARCUM, which prepares workshops exclusively for them.
-Check below the video for more details.
+Dividing" exhibition will be open to the public from the 8th November 2018 until the 10th March 2019.
+On the 11th of November 2018, the new carillons, replacing the original version that was burned during WWI, will be inaugurated by playing peace songs all day long.
+Thus, I deeply recommend you plan your visit on this day.
+Furthermore, children are especially welcome at PARCUM, which offers workshops exclusively for the little ones.

 visiting the PARCUM museum in Leuven